yangelis/example_DA_study/README.md

 python master_study/003_postprocessing.py
 ```

 This should output a parquet dataframe in ```master_study/scans/study_name/```.
 This dataframe contains the results of the simulations (e.g. dynamics aperture for each tune), and can be used for further analysis.
+Note that, in the toy example above, since we simulate for a very small number of turns, the resulting dataframe will be empty as no particles will be lost during the simulation.

 ## What happens under the hood